 First, Fannie Mae recently announced that beginning July 29, they will accept borrowers with debt-to-income ratios, or DTI, as high as 50 percent, up from 45 percent today.

 Advice for Sellers

 We’ve discussed in detail how effective home staging and great photography can be when selling a home.
 But how do you accomplish this with a vacant, empty home?
 One option is to furnish the whole home as part of the staging process.
-The other is virtual staging.
+The other is virtual www.